jennyslu/Distribution-of-Healthcare-Expenditure-by-Use-of-Funds/README.md

 Michael Persinger:
 I don't like the colours.
 Border that appears when hovering over layer is clipped by other path and appears to be jagged.
+What do you notice in the visualization?
+- The top part of the path stroke that shows on hover is clipped by the path above it.
+Do you have any questions about the data?
+- It would be nice if each category was defined, as is I don't necessarily know what is covered.
+What relationships do you notice?
+ - Facilities seem to cost less but medicine costs more.
+What do you think is the main takeaway from this visualization?
+ - Private and public sectors spend their money very differently, probably to cater to different niches.
+Is there something you don’t understand?
+ - Why do you see different names for some of the categories when you view them by themselves (by clicking on them).
+For example, "Other Professionals" becomes "Dental, Vision Care, Other".

 Reponse:
-I don't think there is a fix for this now.
+I don't think there is a fix for the SVG border for now.
 It looks like there may be in the future: https://svgwg.org/specs/strokes/#SpecifyingStrokeAlignment

+I added better descriptions for layer labelling

+I changed the colours

+//

+Conrad Crofts:
+Might be good to show a grid to better see detail in data Why leave in public health if it's 100% publically funded?

+Response:
+I think the grid would make it too cluttered so I won't add in any lines.
+I did think about omitting public health but I didn't for consistency.

 ~~~~~RESOURCES~~~~~
 http://flowingdata.com/2016/01/05/causes-of-death/